anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

     Form

+    :   This section is free form,
-    :   Free form, _except_ for the family type definition and an example in Juvix.
+        _except_ for the family type definition and an example in Juvix.

     !!! quote "Pseudo-example"